goncalossilva/GoogleMapsEverywhere/README.md

 For the most part, the API is the same as Google Maps Android API v2, so the documentation for it applies.

+The API key must be specified in your AndroidManifest.xml, like this:

+    <meta-data
+        android:name="com.google.android.maps.v3.API_KEY"
+        android:value="YOUR_API_KEY" />

+It should be a regular Google Maps JavaScript API v3.

 ## License

     Copyright (c) 2014 Gonçalo Silva